nhat-le/switching-simulations/doc/README.md

 For visualizing the transition dynamics of each HMM mode, run `code/blockhmm/hmmblockstate_visualize.m` (these are the plots of switching dynamics of the 4 HMM modes in the official figure 8)

 `code/blockhmm/hmmblockstate_group.m` is an attempt at grouping the HMM modes in an unbiased way (by calling the decoders that were saved in the previous sections of the paper)

+### BlockHMM
+For running the model fitting on simulated data, run `blockHMM.ipynb`

+For running the exp fitting procedure, run `blockHMM_expfit.ipynb`

+Alternatively, for quickly iterating through all animals, can use the code in the module `src/run_multi_hmm_fits.py`

+In particular, if we run this script, the blockhmm fits will be saved in the folder `processed_data/blockhmmfit/{expdate}`